pawsnewengland/paws-hugo/content/adopt-docs/application-success.md

 wide: false
 ---

 Thank you for your interest in adopting a PAWS dog.
+Your application has been successfully submitted, and a copy has been sent to you by email address.

-Your application has been successfully submitted, and a copy has been sent to you by email for your records.
+_**IMPORTANT!** Please add `@pawsnewengland.com` to your safe-senders list in your email client, and check your Spam folder to ensure our email did not end up there.
+If you don't, you may not receive emails from our adoption coordinators._

 We're staffed entirely by volunteers and receive a high volume of applications, so it may take us a few days to contact you.
 An adoption coordinator will be in touch with you soon.